yongning0310/tp/docs/DeveloperGuide.md

 </box>

 Step 2.
 The `delete` command is executed.
-If the index is valid, when it is greater than 0 and an internship exists at the specified index, the specified internship is selected for deletion.
+If the index is valid, when it is greater than 0 and an internship exists at the specified index, the specified internship is successfully deleted by InternshipModel.

 <puml src="diagrams/DeleteCommandExecute.puml" alt="DeleteCommandExecute" />